suavelad/One-Api-System/README.md

 This is a sample project to replicate the  sample project in https://the-one-api.dev/documentation

-# To Start the project:
+# To Start the project on a Local Machine:

 A.  Clone the project
 B.  Setup a virtual environment and install the requirements.txt file